basin-dev/basin-node/README.md

 [Viper](https://github.com/spf13/viper) is used as a registry for all future application configuration needs as a 12 factor app

+[OpenAPI Generator](https://openapi-generator.tech/) is used to automatically generate server stubs and an API client for the node's HTTP interface.

 ### Adding a new command

 Use the Cobra-CLI generator to add a new command: